Adirondacks Region Facts

-– The highest point in New York State is at the top of Mount Marcy in the Adirondacks, Essex County.
+– The highest point of elevation in New York State is at the top of Mount Marcy in Essex County.
 It’s 5,344 feet above sea level. [source]

 – Adirondack Park is larger than Yellowstone, Yosemite, Grand Canyon, Glacier, and Olympic Parks combined. [source]

 – Hamilton County is the 5th largest (by size) county in the state, but has no permanent traffic signal. [source]

 – In mid-19th century New York, an African American could vote if they owned at least $250 in real estate.
 To assist those wanting to exercise that right, a wealthy white man in the Adirondacks created ‘Timbucktoo’, which was 120,000 acres of his own property.
 Gerrit Smith then allowed black families to own 40 acres each, effectively giving them the value necessary to vote in an election. [source]

 – The Prospect House, a hotel in Blue Mountain Lake, was the first hotel in the entire world to have electricity in every room. [source]

 – Peter Ostrum, who played Charlie in the classic 1971 film “Willy Wonka and the Chocolate Factory”, never starred in any other movie.
 He now lives outside of Watertown and is a veterinarian. [source]

 – The source of the Hudson River is located on the highest lake in New York State’s Adirondack Mountains.
 You’ll find it at Lake Tear of the Clouds on Mount Marcy – at 5,344 feet. [source]

 – The Adirondack Northway I-87 exits jump from #2 to #4 and skip #3.
 Originally, I-687 was to be built and originate from what would have been Exit 3.
 Since I-687 wasn’t built, neither was the exit. [source]